FREE SHIPPING on orders over $75 International: over $250

 The value of Green tea lies in its freshness, while the most essential advantage of Pu'er is its aging ability.

 Pu-erh tea, known for its transformative character, unveils its depth and richness over the years.
-This ongoing transformation is due to preserving certain biological activity within the leaves during its lower-temperature processing.
+This ongoing transformation is due to the preservation of certain biological activity in the leaves during their low-temperature processing.
 It's this biological activity that allows Raw Pu-erh tea to mature, intensifying its flavor profile, transforming its content, and developing new nuances over time.

 In stark contrast, Green tea's main advantage lies in its fresh, youthful state.
 The high temperature during the fixing halts any enzymatic activity, preserving the delicate, transient flavors.
 The absence of oxidation means that Green tea does not have the longevity of Pu-erh, and it's best consumed while the essence of the leaf is still vibrant and lively – usually within 18 months of production.

-As time passes, Green tea will not go bad, but it will weaken in taste, with the soup color gradually turning from clear green to yellowish and turbid.
-On the other hand, Raw Pu'er tea becomes more mature as it ages, developing a thicker and fuller mouthfeel and sweeter taste.
+As time passes, Green tea will not go bad, but its taste will weaken, with the soup's color gradually turning from clear green to yellowish and turbid.
+On the other hand, Raw Pu'er tea becomes more mature as it ages, developing a thicker, fuller mouthfeel and a sweeter taste.

 To preserve unused raw tea leaves and make a profit, some tea manufacturers have started a malpractice of pressing into cakes low-quality Green tea from past years.
 Such tea cannot become more fragrant with age.
 We remind you to buy tea only from trusted sources.